Ryan Ross

 George Ryan Ross III (born August 30, 1986) is an American musician, singer, and songwriter best known for his work as the former lead guitarist, backing and lead vocalist, and primary songwriter of the American rock band Panic! at the Disco before his departure in 2009.
 He alongside former Panic! bassist Jon Walker formed the Young Veins later that same year, in which Ross was the lead vocalist and guitarist.
-They broke up in 2010.

 Biography

 Musical beginnings (1998–2004)

 Born in Las Vegas, Nevada, Ross received a guitar for Christmas when he was 12, and began collaborating with best friend Spencer Smith who received a drum kit.
 Ross and Smith mostly covered Blink-182 songs with Ross on vocals.
 Their two-piece band was originally called Pet Salamander.
 Ross wrote lyrics to his first song when he was 14 years old.

 They teamed up with Brent Wilson and another boy named Trevor Howell on guitar to make "Summer League" before they met Brendon Urie and formed Panic! at the Disco.